911 calls from Maui capture pleas for the stranded, the missing and those caught in the fire's chaos

 In one case, a 911 caller reported seeing flames and hotspots on their property and trying to put them out with a garden hose that was rapidly losing pressure.
 Another reported that her husband and son were fighting a fire that had broken out on their ranch in the Upcountry region of Maui, but they feared they’d need help from a helicopter.

 Some areas were still dotted with potentially dangerous downed power lines.
-One person who called several times in the morning reported that she and her husband tried to turn the power on at their home in the Kula area, but the lines were sparking and smoking.
-She was eventually able to get the power lines turned off with the help of a friend that worked at the power company.
+One person who called several times in the morning reported that lines were sparking and smoking at her home in the Kula area and she and her husband were unable to turn the power off.
+They eventually did so with the help of a friend that worked at the power company.

 Callers had trouble controlling their frustration at times.
 A woman called in tears saying her family had left their resort when the power went out the previous day.